Cold email vs spam is a worthwhile debate, though there’s a definitive answer.

 If you don’t perform cold emailing correctly, your emails could land in your recipient’s spam folder.

-Here are five practical tips to help you avoid this:
+Here are seven practical tips to help you avoid this:

 It can be tempting to add whatever subject line you think will hook your prospect when sending your cold emails, but this is actually a terrible strategy.